Written by Rikard 14 years in construction, infrastructure and owner-side project management €150M+ in governed project value.

 The starting point of €5,000 for a standard residential property reflects the actual time and cost involved in doing this properly.
 Travel to the site, which in the Greek market frequently means a flight, an overnight stay and a return journey, is a real cost that cannot be absorbed into a €500 fee.
 Site time for a thorough inspection of a mid-sized villa runs four to six hours.
 Report preparation, permit document review, photograph cataloguing, remediation cost estimation and final editing runs ten hours or more for a properly documented assessment.

 A survey priced at €500 to €1,500, which exists in the market, reflects a different scope.
 It may be a visual walkthrough with a brief written summary.
 It may not include permit verification.
 It may not include a comparison of the physical building against the approved drawings.
 The fee tells you something about what is included, even when the scope is not stated clearly.
+British buyers will find the full context for what the Greek market offers in place of the RICS framework covered in the UK buyer’s complete guide to building surveys in Greece.

 The Greek Market Factors That Increase Survey Complexity